 From 2022 onwards, the FDC concessionary travel funding has been part operated on a revenue foregone basis and partly covid19 recovery payments.
 The recovery payments have been in line with central government guidance and are aimed at bridging the gap between fare payments and the cost of delivering services.
 Nationally, bus use has not yet returned to pre-covid levels and community transport levels are lower still.
 Many services are not able to continue without covid19 recovery payments.
-Such payments are reviewed on an annual basis.
+Such payments are reviewed on an annual basis and will continue during 2024/2025.